umluizlima/user-manager/README.md

 The `app.json`, `Procfile`, and `runtime.txt` files on this repository are specific for deployment on [Heroku](https://www.heroku.com).
 It can be done by clicking the following button:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+The CloudAMQP add-on must be shared between this service and [email-sender](https://github.com/umluizlima/email-sender) to ensure that the access code transactional gets sent.